 Ask any skier what their favourite annual holiday is and they’ll probably tell you it’s the one they spend skiing.
 It’s such a fun, exciting sport that has the added bonus of taking place in a beautiful mountain environment, especially if you’re lucky enough to live in or visit British Columbia, Canada.

 However, without a little preparation you can easily spend more time on your backside than whizzing down the mountain.
-If you’re thinking of skiing for the first time, take these eleven tips into consideration.
+If you’re thinking of skiing for the first time, take these ten tips for skiing for beginners into consideration.

 1. Do Some Research Before You Depart